martinjrobins/diffsol/paper/paper.md

 where $y$ is the state of the system, $p$ are a set of parameters,  $t$ is time, $f(t, y, p)$ is a function that describes how the state of the system changes over time and $M$ is an optional and possibly singular mass matrix.
 The solution to an ODE is a function $y(t)$ that satisfies the ODE and any initial conditions.

 The equations (e.g. $f(t, y, p)$) can be provided by the user either using Rust code, or a custom Domain Specific Language (DSL) called `DiffSL`. `DiffSL` uses automatic differentiation using Enzyme [@moses22enzyme] to calculate the necessary gradients, and JIT compilation (using either `LLVM` [@lattner2004llvm] or `Cranelift` [@cranelift]) to generate efficient native code at runtime.
 The DSL is ideal for using `diffsol` from a higher-level language like Python or R while still maintaining similar performance to pure rust.
+Diffsol currently provides Python bindings through the [`pydiffsol`](https://github.com/alexallmont/pydiffsol) package, with further language bindings planned.

 ODE solvers require linear algebra containers (e.g. vectors, matrices), operators and linear solvers. `diffsol` allows users to choose both dense and sparse matrices and solvers from the `nalgebra` [@nalgebra] or `faer` [@faer] crates, and uses a trait-based approach to allow other linear algebra libraries to be added at a later date.